Whiteknight/whiteknight.github.com/drafts/xml_is_hard.md

 quantifiers anyway.
 That's all going to take a while to do.
 We're doing some basic validation now, but nowhere near as much as we would expect from a full implementation.

+And keep in mind, even when I'm done implementing (mostly) proper XML and DTD parsing, I could still go on to parse other schema languages like XSD which some applications might expect and even prefer.
+Maybe I could do something like XPath too, which would be very nice.
+I probably won't try to do XSLT
+though: I'm still young and I would like to keep some of my sanity in reserve for my twilight years.

 My Json library is about 1300 lines of winxed code long, including whitespace.
 My Xml library is about 2400 lines of code long and still growing.
 Json is